The Best Packing List for Europe: How to Travel with Just a Carry-On Backpack

 Free Download

-Enter your email and I will send you the clean, printable PDF version to save, print, or pull up on your phone at the airport.
+Enter your email and I will send you the clean, printable PDF to save, print, or pull up on your phone at the airport, including my summer and winter swap guide and a capsule outfit guide that turns a handful of pieces into two weeks of looks.
 No overpacking ever again.

 Clothing